JackJack3231/V0-Auxiliary-Fan/README.md

 | Superglue | | only if using a 2 piece duct |
 | VHB-Tape | | for top mounts |

+**For the stronger twist mounts you will need 2 more Heatsets and M3x12 screws, so 5 Heatsets and 5 M3x12 screws in total.**

 BHCS can be substituted for SHCS.

 Additionally, you will need some Hardware to secure the fan.
 See the specific README of each version for a list of additionally required parts.